richardxiong/dnnQuery/data_prep/logicalForms.md

 1. how many people participated in the game whose host country population is 300 and whose number of medals is smaller than 420 where number_medals less 420 where country_population equal 300 select number_participants

-2. What's the rank of nation who has 3 gold medals and 4 silver medals? where Gold equal 3 where Silver equal 4 select Nation
+2. what's the rank of nation who has 3 gold medals and 4 silver medals? where Gold equal 3 where Silver equal 4 select Nation

 ===========================================

 length = 11 (new)
 utterance_pattern_multi_field = 'where {comp_field1} {comp} {comp_val1} ' \
                                 'where {comp_field2} {comp} {comp_val2}  ' \